BYU-Hydroinformatics/gwdm/docs/source/installation.rst

                    conda create -n tethys -c tethysplatform -c conda-forge tethys-platform

              Instead, install a development build of the Tethys Platform by executing

                .. code-block:: bash

                    conda create -n tethys -c tethysplatform/label/dev -c tethysplatform -c conda-forge tethys-platform

 After the installation is complete, go to http://127.0.0.1:8000/ and make sure the following page is displayed.

  .. image:: images_install/tethys_landing.png
+   :scale: 65%

 **Step 2: Clone/Copy the GWDM Appliclation**
 ------------------------------------------

 .. warning::
       If the Tethys server is running from the previous step, make sure to quit the serve with CONTROL-C before proceeding to the next step.
 1. Create a directory (folder) in the home directly and name it (e.g. "tethys_dev").
 In this directory, GWDM app will be cloned from the following link: https://github.com/BYUHydroinformatics/gwdm
 2. On the right side of the repository, click on ``Code`` green box and then click on the button to copy the URL
 3. Bring up a terminal windown and go to the directory just created by executing the following command.

          .. code-block:: bash